 We are reading a lot more in the medical literature about Lp little a.
 We strongly suspect that pharmaceutical companies are moving aggressively into this lipid-lowering arena.
-We bet that there are drugs in clinical trial and that soon you will be reading about how important Lp(a) is once those drugs are marketed.
+You will soon be reading about how important Lp(a) is once those drugs are marketed.

 Why do we say this?

-Here is a relatively recent article that suggests our crystal ball might be surprisingly clear (Annals of Medicine, May 26, 2020):
+Here is an article that suggests our crystal ball might be surprisingly clear (Annals of Medicine, May 26, 2020):

 “Lipoprotein(a) (Lp(a)) was discovered more than 50 years ago, and a decade later, it was recognized as a risk factor for coronary artery disease.
 However, it has gained importance only in the past 10 years, with emergence of drugs that can effectively decrease its levels.

 “Lipoprotein(a) is an important risk factor in patients with cardiovascular diseases.
 Lipoprotein(a) has many functions, which include proatherosclerotic, prothrombotic, and pro-inflammatory roles.
 Treatment options to lower lipoprotein(a) levels are currently scarce, but new drugs are on the horizon.”

 We only hope that they will be compared head-to-head with niacin and aspirin to see if the pricey new pills are more effective at reducing heart attacks and strokes compared to the old and inexpensive drugs.